Bardolph-Automation-Inc/bardolph/README.md

 install Bardolph.

-The `duration` parameter says to slowly shut off the lights over a period 1500 ms., which is a much nicer experience than abruptly turning them off with no dimming.
+The `duration` parameter says to slowly shut off the lights over a period of 1.5 seconds, which is a much nicer experience than abruptly turning them off with no dimming.

 Another example, `red.ls`, sets all the lights to a deep shade of red:
 ```
-duration 1500 hue 350 saturation 80 brightness 80 kelvin 2700
+duration 1.5 hue 350 saturation 80 brightness 80 kelvin 2700
 set all
 ```
 To run it: